leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 CoffeeScript, Jasmine and jQuery plugin development.
 At Leonidas, we've used it in a numerous projects in the past couple of months, and so far, we've been happy with it.

-The actual implementation is 66 lines of CoffeeScript and the sources are available at [GitHub][5].
+The actual implementation is 66 lines of CoffeeScript, available at [GitHub][5].
 To make it easy to try, we've set up [Transparency demo site][4].
 Enjoy!

 Cheers,